 - The Exception Test shall be undertaken and passed.
 The vast majority of the site is shown to be at risk during the design surface water event, therefore part "b" of the Exception Test must be satisfied.
-If the Exceptions Test is failed, development is unlikely to be able to be proceed. - A site-specific Flood Risk Assessment demonstrates that site users will be safe in the 1% AEP surface water events, including an allowance for climate change.
-This will need to use detailed surface water modelling to show that the site is not at an increased risk of flooding in the future and that development of the site does not increase the risk off site.
-Additionally, it is recommended that developers seek a new topographic survey of the site and its vicinity.
+If the Exceptions Test is failed, development is unlikely to be able to be proceed. - A site-specific Flood Risk Assessment demonstrates that site users will be safe in the 1% AEP fluvial and surface water events, including an allowance for climate change.
+This will need to use detailed surface water modelling, and any interaction with the culverted River Tame to show that the site is not at an increased risk of flooding in the future and that development of the site does not increase the risk off site.
+Additionally, it is recommended that developers seek a new topographic survey of the site and its vicinity, a model of the culverted River Tame, and re-run the Waddens Brook hydraulic model to ascertain the depths, velocities, and hazard ratings of extents at the site.
 Developers should consult the Environment Agency to ensure latest model are used.
 Depending on the age of the model, additional updates including consideration of breach scenarios may be required. - Safe access and egress can be demonstrated in the 1% AEP plus upper climate change surface water events.
-If this is not possible, an appropriate Flood Warning and Evacuation Plan is needed. - Surface water should be managed through SuDS and excess flow discharged to a 225mm diameter storm system in accordance with information provided by Severn Trent Water. - A carefully considered and integrated flood resilient and sustainable drainage design is put forward, including a site-specific Surface Water Drainage Strategy, and SuDS maintenance and management plan and supported by detailed modelling (as above), with development to be steered away from the areas identified to be at highest risk of surface water flooding within the site.
-This is in line with the sequential approach to site layout. - Raise commercial finished floor levels 600mm above the 1 in 100-year plus climate change flood level.
+If this is not possible, an appropriate Flood Warning and Evacuation Plan is needed. - In accordance with information provided by Severn Trent Water, surface water should be managed through SuDS and any excess flow discharged to the Tame Tunnel (Wolverhampton Arm). - A carefully considered and integrated flood resilient and sustainable drainage design is put forward, including a site-specific Surface Water Drainage Strategy, and SuDS maintenance and management plan and supported by detailed modelling (as above), with development to be steered away from the areas identified to be at highest risk of surface water flooding within the site.
+This is in line with the sequential approach to site layout. - Raise residential finished floor levels 600mm above the 1 in 100-year plus climate change flood level.
 Protect and promote areas for future flood alleviation schemes. - If flood mitigation measures are implemented then they are tested to ensure that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another).

 Mapping Information The key datasets used to make planning recommendations for this site were the Environment Agency's Flood Map for Planning and the Environment Agency's Risk of Flooding from Surface Water map.
 More details regarding data used for this assessment can be found below.
 Flood Zones Flood Zones 2 and 3 have been taken from the Environment Agency's Flood Map for Planning mapping.
-Climate change The latest climate change allowances (updated May 2022) have been applied to the EA's RoFSW dataset.
+Climate change The latest climate change allowances (updated May 2022) have been applied to the Waddens Brook (2017) fluvial model and the EA's RoFSW dataset.
+Fluvial extents, depth, velocity and hazard mapping Fluvial extents were provided as part of the Waddens Brook (2017) model; however, depth, velocity, and hazard outputs were unavailable.
 Surface Water The Environment Agency's Risk of Flooding from Surface Water (RoFSW) map has been used to define areas at risk from surface water flooding.
 Surface water depth, velocity and hazard mapping The Environment Agency's Risk of Flooding from Surface Water (RoFSW) has been used to define areas at risk from surface water flooding.